-Just 7 simple ingredients are blended together to create the best homemade taco seasoning.
+Seven simple ingredients are blended together to create the best homemade taco seasoning.
+This recipe makes a bulk batch of seasoning to keep in your pantry.
+It is low-sodium yet full of flavor.
 You will never buy packaged taco seasoning again.

 I love making my own spice blends.
-When I make them at home I can get them to taste exactly the way I want.
+When I make them at home, I can get them to taste exactly the way I want and I can make a large batch for a fraction of the price of packaged seasoning, especially when I buy the individual ingredients in bulk.

-Most of the blends I buy in the store are either bland or overpowering, not to mention most of them are extremely high in salt.
+Most of the blends I buy in the store are either bland or overpowering.
+And most store-bought seasoning blends are extremely high in salt, even the low-sodium options.

-By blending your own spices, you get to control how spicy or salty it is.
+You control the flavor – By blending your own spices, you control how spicy or salty it is.
 You also avoid things like extra preservatives, msg, and anti-caking agents.

 Looking for some recipes to use with this seasoning?
 Try these pulled pork tacos, this salsa chicken, or these stuffed bell peppers.
 It is also used in these grilled chicken burritos.